RotemShaul/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would help with the 'driving' left bias and basically simulate as if we're driving the lap the opposite direction.
+To augment the data sat, I also flipped images and angles thinking that this would help with the driving-left bias and basically simulate as if we're driving the lap the opposite direction.